Arianne-R/profit-and-performance-dashboard/README.md

 The following files are included in this project for demonstration and portfolio purposes:

-- <a href="https://github.com/Arianne-R/profit-and-performance-dashboard/blob/main/raw_data.xlsx">**raw_data.xlsx**</a> – Contains the unprocessed sales and financial data used for analysis and transformation in Power BI.
+- <a href="https://github.com/Arianne-R/profit-and-performance-dashboard/blob/main/raw_data.xlsx">**raw_data.xlsx**</a> – Contains unprocessed sales and financial data sourced from a publicly available sample dataset used for analytics practice.
 - <a href="https://github.com/Arianne-R/profit-and-performance-dashboard/blob/main/profit_and_performance_dashboard.pbix">**profit_and_performance_dashboard.pbix**</a> – The main Power BI file containing all data transformations, DAX measures, data modeling, and the final interactive dashboard layout.
 - <a href="https://github.com/Arianne-R/profit-and-performance-dashboard/blob/main/dashboard_preview.png">**dashboard_preview.png**</a> – A visual snapshot of the completed dashboard showcasing key metrics and layout for quick reference or portfolio display.